kicaj29/aws/readme-core-services.md

 * meets many compliance requirements for infrastructure auditing
 * as a best practice, it should be enabled on every AWS account
 * can be consolidated into an Organizational trail using AWS Organizations
+* by default, the log files delivered by CloudTrail to your S3 bucket are encrypted using server-side encryption with Amazon S3–managed encryption keys (SSE-S3)

 Use cases:
 * compliance requirement